developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 	</Configuration>

 ### buttonxmlfile
 **Applies only to Android devices running KitKat and higher**.
 Specifies the location of `button.xml`, an optional file containing configuration settings for the custom on-screen buttons on the device. **Note**: This tag is not included in the default `Config.xml` file.
-If added as shown below, Enterprise Browser will read the `button.xml` file (if present) from the specified folder when the app launches.
+If added as shown below, Enterprise Browser reads the `button.xml` file (if present) from the specified folder when the app launches.
 For more information, see the [Customize EB Functions](../customize) guide.

 **Possible Values**: